15 Surprising Statistics About Insomnia –

 Is depression a risk factor for insomnia?

 Yes, depression is a risk factor for this sleep disorder.
-80% of those who were diagnosed with depression also suffer difficulty to sleep.
+80% of those who were diagnosed with depression also suffer difficulty sleeping.

 Is stress another risk factor for insomnia?